Blendify/blender-manual/trunk/blender_docs/manual/physics/rigid_body/world.rst

 Rigid Body World
 ****************

-Rigid Body World panel.
+The *Rigid Body World* is a group of Rigid Body objects, which holds settings that apply to all rigid bodies in this simulation.

-The rigid body world is a group of Rigid Body objects, which holds settings that apply to all rigid bodies in this simulation and can be found in *Rigid Body World* panel of *Scene* tab.
+These setting can be found in :menuselection:`Properties Editor --> Scene --> Rigid Body World`.

 When you add Rigid Body physics on an object, primary there is created a group of objects with default "RigidBodyWorld" name.
 Rigid body objects automatically are added to this group when you add Rigid Body physics for them.

 You can be create several Rigid Body World groups and allocate there yours Rigid Body objects with *Groups* panel in *Object* tab.

 Rigid body objects and constraints are only taken into account by the simulation if they are in the groups specified in *Group* field of the *Rigid Body World* panel in the *Scene* tab.